A trade deal on the cards: What to expect from Donald Trump’s India visit

 Meanwhile, a grand event on the lines of the Howdy Modi is expected to take place at Ahmedabad.
 During his visit, Trump and Prime Minister Narendra Modi are likely to sign a short term trade deal.
 This is aimed at granting US companies more access to Indian markets and also restore the trade benefits for India that were withdrawn last year.

-The timing of the visit would however depend on the timing of the trial by the US Senate.
+The timing of the visit would, however, depend on the timing of the trial by the US Senate.
 The trial is expected to commence this week and would determine whether Trump would be removed from office or not.

 US Army officer who testified at Trump impeachment loses W House job